FIRE 7: Automatic Reduction with Modular Approach

-The point size might be important, especially in the modular case, since the coefficients stored use only $8$ bytes, so the point size might greatly influence the amount of RAM needed.
-However the significance is decreased in the multiprime mode.
-Max.\ shift stands for the maximal total of the absolute differences of indices of integrals involved and corresponding sector corners.
+The point size option might be important, especially in the modular case, since each stored coefficient uses only $8$ bytes, and the point size might greatly influence the amount of RAM needed.
+However, the significance is decreased in the multiprime mode.
+Max.\ shift stands for the maximal total of the absolute differences between indices of integrals involved and the corresponding sector corners.
 For example, the shift of $(1, 3, 5, -2)$ is $(1-1) + (3 - 1) + (5 - 1) + (-(-2)) = 8$.
 For diagrams up to $5$ loops, $22$ indices should normally be sufficient, while for $6$ loops, one should switch to a larger point size.
-Be careful with the small point setting to be sure that the total shift of indices does not exceed a relatively small number (max.\ shift).
-The ``Sectors'' column of the table stands for the number of non-zero sectors; with the \texttt{-{}-many-sectors} option, $4$ bytes are used to store a sector number, but do not blindly increase the setting, as there's a proportional amount of RAM needed to store sector numbers and some pointer, so with \texttt{-{}-many-sectors=31} around $12$ GB will be used only for this.
+Be careful with the small point setting to make sure that the total shift of indices does not exceed a relatively small number (max.\ shift).
+The ``Sectors'' column of the table stands for the number of non-zero sectors; with the \texttt{-{}-many-sectors} option, $4$ bytes are used to store a sector number---but do not blindly increase the setting, as there is a proportional amount of RAM needed to store sector numbers and some pointers---e.g.\ with \texttt{-{}-many-sectors=31}, around $12$ GB will be used soley for this.